Skip to Content

 Create a Fixer-Upper Checklist for Finance Requirements

 After you qualify for a renovation loan program, you’ll need to meet its requirements.
-It’s not unusual for the lender to put extra consultations, inspections and appraisals in place to protect their position.
-This is where a checklist can come in handy.
+Renovation loans do require extra oversight which can include consultations and inspections specific to the improvements being made; these are put in place to protect the investor, the lender and the homebuyer.
+This is where a checklist can come in handy!

-Of course, these conditions will vary by lender and loan type, but a qualified personal loan officer will be able to tell you what to expect and help you create your checklist.
-For example, they would know that an FHA 203(k) loan requires a Department of Housing and Urban Development (HUD) consultant to approve your plans, manage contractor payments and inspect the property after each phase of work is complete.
+Of course, these conditions will vary by loan program, but a qualified personal loan officer will be able to tell you what to expect and help you create your checklist.
+For example, an FHA 203(K) loan may require a Department of Housing and Urban Development (HUD) Consultant to review and approve the renovation plans and costs of the improvements to ensure that they are within reasonable ranges.

-While these types of stipulations are meant to benefit the lender, ultimately, they benefit you, too, by ensuring the work is done correctly and as planned.
+While these types of stipulations are meant to protect the lender, ultimately, they benefit you, too, by ensuring the work is done correctly, as planned and within budget.

 What Should I Look for When Buying a Fixer-Upper?

-It’s common practice to make your offer on a home contingent upon an inspection report.
+It’s common practice to make your offer on a home contingent on inspection.
 This is not an opportunity for a family member, friend or coworker to give the home a once over.
 A proper home inspection is done by a professional who knows exactly what to look for, can identify the telltale signs of problems, and will provide a detailed document of the home’s condition.
 When purchasing a fixer-upper, this step is an absolute must.
+Please note that an inspection does not determine or validate the value of the home, it is solely intended to identify the home’s condition.

 The home inspection should confirm all the work you think needs to be done.
 However, it is likely to reveal other work that should, and may need to be, completed.
 This new information could impact if you want to purchase the home and how much you want to pay for the home.